Menu of Deliciousness

 Swedish Meatballs (Beef / Pork)

 Rich, creamy sauce envelops tender, delicately flavored meatballs that get served over hot egg noodles that have been tossed in butter and chopped parsley.
-Serve with a green vegetable (consider dilled, buttered snow peas), a side salad, and a dish of lingonberry jam to pass and enjoy.
+Serve with a green vegetable (consider dilled,-buttered peas), a side salad, and a dish of lingonberry jam to pass and enjoy.

 Beef Bourguignon (BEef)